taverianov/cloudlinux-documentation/docs/shared/lve_manager/README.md

 The most popular errors and solutions:

-1. Your PHP Handler does not support CLoudLinux OS Shared PHP Selector
+1. Your PHP Handler does not support CLoudLinux OS PHP Selector

 ![](./images/Issue1.png)